-- What skills can I use to help manage my feelings? - What chemical and physical things happen in my brain when I am anxious or worried? - How can I improve my emotional balance? - How can I use mindfulness to help me pay attention? - How can we create a new game? - What is the difference between aerobic and yoga? - In what way can we work together to perform problem-solving activities?
+- What skills can I use to help manage my feelings? - What chemical and physical things happen in my brain when I am anxious or worried? - How can I improve my emotional balance? - How can I use mindfulness to help me pay attention? - How can we create a new game and yoga poses? - What is the difference between aerobic and yoga? - In what way can we work together to perform problem-solving activities?

-- Work as a team to complete a common goal. - Communicate with their peers in a positive and productive manner. - Participate in mindfulness warm- up and cool-down activities. - Create new games and yoga poses based upon what they have learned. - Participate in Problem-Solving activities. - Participate in Aerobic and Yoga activities
+- Work as a team to complete a common goal. - Communicate with their peers in a positive and productive manner. - Participate in mindfulness warm- up and cool-down activities. - Create new games and yoga poses based upon what they have learned. - Participate in Problem-Solving activities. - Participate in Aerobic and Yoga activities - Learn skills that will help them with future problem-solving. - Learn the life skills of grit, flexibility and self soothing.